Qinghai – Tibetan Plateau

 Day 1 Overnight flight from London to Xining via Beijing.

-Days 2–3 After arrival, we need to spend two days around in Xining (which lies at 2200m) to help acclimatise for the tour as we will be constantly be above the 3000m mark and sometimes approach 5000m.
+Days 2–3 After arrival, we need to spend two days around in Xining (which lies at 2200 metres) to help acclimatise for the tour as we will be constantly be above the 3000-metre mark and sometimes approach 5000 metres.
 Xining's altitude is low enough to be safe from altitude discomfort and high enough to aid acclimatization.
 The most common discomfort at the beginning of these trips lies with dehydration, which causes a feeling just like a hangover.
 To combat this we'll be doing a lot of drinking during these first few days but don't get too excited, it will be water and tea!
-Birding around Xining will be focused on two main sites; Xining Northern Hill, where Chinese Bush-warbler is common and Daurian Partridge is possible and Dongxia Forest Park where the main target is the range restricted Gansu Leaf-warbler.
+Birding around Xining will be focused on two main sites: Xining Northern Hill, where Chinese Bush-warbler is common and Daurian Partridge is possible, and Dongxia Forest Park where the main target is the range restricted Gansu Leaf Warbler.
 Other birds we will look for in Xining Northern Hill include Rufous-tailed Rock-thrush, Pied Wheatear and Pale Rosefinch and both Godlewski’s and Meadow Buntings.
 In Dongxiang Forest Park other birds may include Chinese and Przevalski’s Nuthatches, Oriental Skylark, Olive-backed Pipit, Grey-backed Shrike, Chestnut and Chinese Thrushes, Plain Laughingthrush, Siberian Rubythroat, Siberian Stonechat, Crested Tit-warbler, Hume’s and Yellow-streaked Warblers, Rufous-breasted Accentor, Rufous-vented Tit, Azure-winged Magpie, Daurian Jackdaw, Large-billed Crow, Grey-capped Greenfinch, Common Rosefinch, Grey-headed Bullfinch and Black-faced Bunting.
 Two nights Xining.

 Days 7–8 Today we head west towards the mountains near Chaka where we will look for the endemic Przevalski’s Partridge.
 Other species we can find here include White-winged Grosbeak and Pine Bunting.
 Lower down, there is a huge contrast in scenery close to a salt-lake where we can find Mongolian Ground-jay and Pallas's Sandgrouse.
 This desert area is also good habitat for Desert and Isabelline Wheatears, Blanford's Snowfinch and Mongolian Finch whilst marshy areas on the salt lake can give interesting waders including Red-necked Stint.
 Two nights Chaka.